abical/abical.github.io/README.md

 ### Harvard University

 Abigail currently attends Harvard University in Cambridge, MA.
+She is an aspiring engineer and an active artist.
+Abigail's art projects can be found here (insert link).

 To see more of Abigail's current matters:

 [LinkedIn](https://www.linkedin.com/in/abigail-lockhart-calpito-2019243/)

 [Facebook](https://www.facebook.com/abigail.lockhartcalpito)

 [Twitter](https://twitter.com/alockcalpito)

 ## Abigail's Previous Accomplishments